-Further, the options and variant rules listed below from the Dungeon Master's Guide and chapter 2 of Xanathar's Guide to Everything are available for your use; others aren't permitted without campaign documentation.
+Further, the options and variant rules listed below are available for your use; others aren't permitted without campaign documentation.
 In all cases, you should let your group know if you're going to use one or more of these rules if their use would be applicable to the adventure or when the situation arises.

-- Adamantine Weapons (Xanathar's Guide to Everything, XGE)

-- Falling (XGE)
+- Magical Phenomena (Tasha's Cauldron of Everything, TCE)

 - Monsters and expanded rules (Beasts of the Jungle Rot Guild Adept)

-- Natural Hazards (Tasha's Cauldron of Everything, TCE)

 - Parleying with Monsters (TCE)

+- Potion Mixing and Miscibility Table (see below)

 - Riddles, puzzles, traps, and monsters (Book of Many Things, rules with game effects, like Inspiration Hand, are not allowed.
 The deck can only be used as inspiration)

-- Session Zero (TCE)

-- Simultaneous Effects (XGE)

 - Sleep (XGE)

 - Spellcasting (XGE)

+- Supernatural Regions (TCE)

 - Tool Proficiencies (XGE)

 - Tying Knots (XGE)

-- Variant: Playing on a Grid (Player's Handbook, PH)

-- Variant: Skills with Different Abilities (PH)

 While they aren't official rules that must be followed, the Sage Advice column or discussions with other DMs on your favorite social media platform can provide good insight on how others adjudicated a particular issue.
-The rules as written in the rulebooks always take precedence; exceptions are noted in official D&D Adventurers League resources.
+The rules, as written in the rulebooks, always take precedence; exceptions are noted in official D&D Adventurers League resources.